Cycles in spherical Deligne complexes and application to $K(\pi,1)$-conjecture for Artin groups: Introduction

 The author is partially supported by a Sloan fellowship and NSF DMS-2305411.
 The author thanks the Centre de Recherches Mathématiques in Montreal for the thematic program Geometric Group Theory in 2023 where part of the work was done.
-The author thanks the organizers of this program.
 The author thanks the Institut Henri Poincaré (UAR 839 CNRS-Sorbonne Université) for the trimester program Groups acting on fractals, Hyperbolicity and Self-similarity in 2022 (through LabEx CARMIN, ANR-10-LABX-59-01) where part of the work was done.
-The author thanks the organizers of this program.